 Solo 401(k) with spouse

 The one-employee rule of a solo 401(k) doesn’t include the spouse of the business owner.
 When a spouse derives income from the sole proprietorship, they’re allowed to make contributions to the Solo 401(k) plan as well.
-Spouses can contribute up to $22,500 as an employee (plus the catch-up provision if 50+).
-If the business owner contributes employer contributions to the plan, they also must contribute the same percentage of employer contribution they made for themselves (up to 25% of compensation) to their spouse.
+Spouses can contribute 100% of their compensation, up to $23,000 as an employee (plus the catch-up provision if 50+).
+If the business owner contributes employer contributions to the plan, they also must contribute the same percentage of employer contribution they made for themselves (up to 25% of total compensation) to their spouse.

 Once the plan reaches $250,000 in retirement funds, the employer is required to submit a Form 5500-EZ reporting the plan’s financial status.